Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Introduction

-The following are some of the previous effective results for pluricanonical bundles: \begin{enumerate} \item Yeung proved in \cite{yeung2012tower} that for a quasi-projective variety $M,$ there exists a finite normal cover $M'$ such that $L^2$-holomorphic sections of $K_{M'}$ give rise to a holomorphic immersion of $M'$ into some projective space. \item Di Cerbo and Di Cerbo proved in \cite[Corollary 1.6.]{di2014seshadri} that for a smooth projective $X$ with ample $K_{X}$ and large fundamental group, there exists a normal cover $X'$ such that $2K_{X'}$ is very ample.
-In \cite[Theorem 1.3]{di2015effective}, they also proved an effective result for the multiple of the log canonical bundle $K_{\Xb}+D$ of the toroidal compactification of ball quotient: If $m\ge (\operatorname{n}+1)^3,$ then $m(K_{\Xb}+D)$ is ample modulo $D.$
+The following are some of the previous effective results for pluricanonical bundles: \begin{enumerate} \item Yeung proved in \cite{yeung2012tower} that for a quasi-projective variety $M,$ there exists a finite normal cover $M'$ such that $L^2$-holomorphic sections of $K_{M'}$ give rise to a holomorphic immersion of $M'$ into some projective space. \item Di Cerbo and Lombardi proved in \cite[Corollary 1.6.]{di2014seshadri} that for a smooth projective $X$ with ample $K_{X}$ and large fundamental group, there exists a normal cover $X'$ such that $2K_{X'}$ is very ample.
+In \cite[Theorem 1.3]{di2015effective}, Di Cerbo and Di Cerbo also proved an effective result for the multiple of the log canonical bundle $K_{\Xb}+D$ of the toroidal compactification of ball quotient: If $m\ge (\operatorname{n}+1)^3,$ then $m(K_{\Xb}+D)$ is ample modulo $D.$